 This document describes the vulnerability scanning service offered by ITS, and how to schedule a scan.
 This service may be scheduled by a departmental administrator or Local Support Partner (LSP).
-A more appropriate product for personal computers is Symantec Endpoint Protection (SEP) which can be otained by UVa affiliates at Software Central.
+A more appropriate product for personal computers is Symantec Endpoint Protection (SEP) which can be otained by UVA affiliates at UVA Software Gateway.

 Nessus Vulnerability Scanner

 ITS uses the Nessus vulnerability scanner.
 This is a security product that assesses devices on a network for potential vulnerabilities to malware and unwanted access.
 It applies a list of checks and tests, gathering appropriate pieces of information and reporting those vulnerabilities.